 Greater capacity to see the big picture

 Insight into how the principles and practices of restorative justice can transform activism into peacemaking

-This is a six-week course running consecutive Tuesday evenings from March 28th through May 2nd 2017.
+This is a seven-week course running consecutive Wednesday evenings from October 4th through November 15th 2017.
 Sessions are from 6:00 to 8:00 pm (MST).
 Each session will be recorded for later use.
 A private half-hour coaching session is included for each participant.
 Follow-up coaching sessions will be offered to participants at 50% off ($40/hr).

-Session One – March 28, 2017 Spiritual Essence, Courage and Nonviolent Activism
+Session One – October 4, 2017 Spiritual Maturity, Freedom, and Courage

-Session Two – April 4, 2017 Mindfulness: Sitting in the Fire with Clarity and Courage
+Session Three – October 18, 2017 Mindfulness: Sitting in the Fire with Clarity and Courage

-Session Three – April 11, 2017 Healing the Human/Nature Split
+Session Four – October 25, 2017 Healing the Human/Nature Split

-Session Four – April 18, 2017 Transforming Interpersonal Conflict and Prioritizing Relationships
+Session Five – November 1, 2017 Transforming Interpersonal Conflict and Prioritizing Relationships

-Session Five – April 25, 2017 Restorative Activism: Compassion in Action
+Session Six – November 8, 2017 Restorative Activism: Compassion in Action

-Session Six – May 2, 2017 Putting it All Together: Principles and Practices of Restorative Justice
+Session Seven – November 15, 2017 Putting it All Together: Principles and Practices of Restorative Justice